top of page

 CoLAB Artist in Residence at Kettle’s Yard

-Community Research Lab with University of Cambridge
+Community Research Lab with the University of Cambridge

 CoLAB Artist in Residence at Kettle’s Yard

-During the course of the residency I transformed the Clore Learning Studio at Kettle’s Yard into a creative research laboratory, where I collaborated with local communities to explore research currently being investigated by Dr Louise Hickman at the Minderoo Centre for Technology and Democracy.
-Dr Hickman uses ethnographic, archival, and theoretical approaches to examine how access is produced for disabled people.
+In the summer of 2022, I was appointed as CoLAB Artist-in-Residence at Kettle’s Yard, leading a project that connected North Cambridge’s local community with researchers from the University of Cambridge.
+Transforming the Clore Learning Studio into a creative research laboratory, I collaborated with local communities to explore the work of Dr. Louise Hickman at the Minderoo Centre for Technology and Democracy.
+Dr. Hickman’s research uses ethnographic, archival, and theoretical approaches to examine how access is produced for disabled people

 bottom of page